sahithyandev/s3/src/content/docs/database-systems/basics/10-normalization.md

 If all the below conditions are met, the relation is in 5NF:
 - It's in 4NF
 - It cannot be describable as the logical result of joining some other tables together.

-## Dependency preservation

-Suppose a relation is decomposed into smaller relations.

-Dependency preservation means that all the functional dependencies from the original relation can still be enforced by checking them locally on the decomposed relations, without having to recombine (join) the tables.